MicrosoftDocs/azure-ai-docs/articles/ai-studio/ai-services/content-safety-overview.md

 **Text content**:
 - Moderate text content: This feature scans and moderates text content, identifying and categorizing it based on different levels of severity to ensure appropriate responses.
 - Groundedness detection: This filter determines if the AI's responses are based on trusted, user-provided sources, ensuring that the answers are "grounded" in the intended material.
-This is helpful for improving the reliability and factual accuracy of responses.
+Groundedness detection is helpful for improving the reliability and factual accuracy of responses.
-- Protected material detection for text: This identifies protected text material, such as known song lyrics, articles, or other content, ensuring that the AI doesn’t output these without permission.
+- Protected material detection for text: This feature identifies protected text material, such as known song lyrics, articles, or other content, ensuring that the AI doesn’t output this content without permission.
 - Protected material detection for code: Detects code segments in the model's output that match known code from public repositories, helping to prevent uncredited or unauthorized reproduction of source code.
-- Prompt shields: These provide a unified API to address "Jailbreak" and "Indirect Attacks":
+- Prompt shields: This feature provides a unified API to address "Jailbreak" and "Indirect Attacks":
-    - Jailbreak Attacks: These are attempts by users to manipulate the AI into bypassing its safety protocols or ethical guidelines.
+    - Jailbreak Attacks: Attempts by users to manipulate the AI into bypassing its safety protocols or ethical guidelines.
 Examples include prompts designed to trick the AI into giving inappropriate responses or performing tasks it was programmed to avoid.
-    - Indirect Attacks: Also known as Cross-Domain Prompt Injection Attacks, these involve embedding malicious prompts within documents that the AI may process.
+    - Indirect Attacks: Also known as Cross-Domain Prompt Injection Attacks, indirect attacks involve embedding malicious prompts within documents that the AI might process.
 For example, if a document contains hidden instructions, the AI might inadvertently follow them, leading to unintended or unsafe outputs.

 **Image content**:
 - Moderate image content: Similar to text moderation, this feature filters and assesses image content to detect inappropriate or harmful visuals.